hombredequeso/person-random-data-generator/README.md

 --count *count*             Specify the number of people --pretty                    Produce pretty json --generator *generator*     Specify the person generator, in a form that can be required.
 This should be a parameterless, infinite, generator function.
+--format *output-format*    Specify the output format.
+Either: json/ndjson.
+Default is json, which will be a json array of objects.

 ## Running the tests